geo-ant/blog/_posts/2024-07-14-rust-address-sanitizer-with-c.md

 function will return the value `0`, because `calloc` initializes the memory to zero.
 If `index` is outside of the range, that's an out of bounds memory access, which produces undefined behavior.
-I have used an internal "private"[^static] function that performs the actual access, just so that address sanitizer has more of a stack trace to report.
+I have used an internal "private"[^static] function that performs the actual access, just so that Address Sanitizer has more of a stack trace to report.

-Before we see how to build the library with address sanitizer in a way that it plays nicely with a Rust executale, let's take a look at the overall project structure and the Rust code.
+Before we see how to build the library with Address Sanitizer so that it plays nicely with a Rust executale, let's take a look at the overall project structure and the Rust code.